-Egypt would never be the same after this contact led to profound change in its society, which would in later centuries lead to the establishment of the Ptolemaic dynasty — of which Cleopatra was the last ruler — in this ancient land.
+Egypt would never be the same after this contact led to profound change in its society; this would, in later centuries, lead to the establishment of the Ptolemaic dynasty of which Cleopatra was the last ruler in this ancient land.

 Egyptian products and objects, including amulets, are known to have been used and traded in Greece as far back as the ninth century BC.

-Greece and Egypt the traces of an ancient interaction
+Greece and Egypt and the traces of an ancient interaction

-But wars brought a great many individuals from East Greece to Egypt, and these mercenaries actually formed a significant part of the Egyptian army of the 26th Dynasty, particularly after the establishment of the alliance between Psammetichos I and the Lydian king Gyges in 662/1 BC.
+However, wars brought a great many individuals from East Greece to Egypt, and these mercenaries actually formed a significant part of the Egyptian army of the 26th Dynasty, particularly after the establishment of the alliance between Psammetichos I and the Lydian king Gyges in 662 – 661 BC.

 A few of these Greek warriors occupied high ranks in the Egyptian army’s foreign battalions, including a man called Pedon, who recorded the rewards he received from Pharaoh Psammetichos on an Egyptian statue, dedicated most likely in the early 6th century BC in an Ionian sanctuary.

-But perhaps the most striking recorded example of Greeks in Egypt is that of Psammetichos, the son of Theokles, who was most likely a second-generation mercenary, since his name appears to have been inspired by that of Egyptian Pharaoh Psammetichos (Psamtek) I.
+Perhaps the most striking recorded example of Greeks in Egypt is that of Psammetichos, the son of Theokles, who was most likely a second-generation mercenary since his name appears to have been inspired by that of Egyptian Pharaoh Psammetichos (Psamtek) I.